Dalarna University College

-Dalarna University College is one of Sweden’s more recent institutions of higher education, established in 1977.
+Dalarna University is one of Sweden’s more recent institutions of higher education, established in 1977.
 It is situated in Dalarna, 200 kilometres north-west of the capital Stockholm.

 Background

-In 2015, the university had 16,344 students, with 11,642 of them studying via distance education.
+In 2024, the university had 17,430 students, with 14,118 of them studying via distance education to some extent.
+Compared with 2023, Dalarna University experienced significant growth, with an 18 % increase in student numbers.
+Statistics from the Swedish Council for Higher Education (UHR) from 2025 also show a remarkable 31.2% rise in applicants for international master's programs.
+This positive trend is reflected throughout Sweden, with 29 out of 31 universities and colleges reporting an increase in international student applicants.
+The average growth is 17%, however Dalarna University has seen an higher rise.

 The campuses are located in Falun, the administrative capital of the province, and in the neighbouring town of Borlänge.
+In 2024, a new campus in central Borlänge was inaugurated: it offers a modern and effective teaching and learning environment for staff and students.

-Dalarna University is deemed qualified to award Phd degrees in Microdata Analysis following assessment by The Swedish National Agency for Higher Education.
+Dalarna University is deemed qualified by the Swedish National Agency for Higher Education to award Phd degrees in Microdata Analysis, Health and Welfare with Focus on Evidence-Based Practice, Educational Work and most recent Resource-Efficient Built Environments.

 Research in Complex Systems and Microdata Analysis at Borlänge campus is carried out in collaboration with business and industry, and increases the competitiveness for trade, IT, transport and tourism in the region.
 Research in this subject area accounts for some 35 million SEK at the university.
 The field has some 50 employed researchers and teachers at the Borlänge campus and on top of that a further 30 doctoral students who are able to complete their education at Dalarna University.

 Locus student accommodation

-Student accommodation area Locus is located in Tjärna Ängar, a district in Borlänge designated by Swedish police as a vulnerable area, a socially deprived area with a higher crime rate.
+The student accommodation area Locus is located in Tjärna Ängar, a district in Borlänge designated by Swedish police as a vulnerable area, a socially deprived area with a higher crime rate.
 This makes life insecure for in particular female students who avoid walking alone at night due to persistent harassment.
 Therefore, the student union recommends relocating the campus to Falun.

-In September 2020, the student union criticized the university board for placing international students in Tjärna Ängar, as foreign students expected to experience Swedish culture and traditions of Dalarna, but instead questioned whether they lived in Sweden at all since they never hear the Swedish language and instead think they live in a segregated neighbourhood.
-The union criticized that Tjärna Ängar was an area with a very high illiteracy, poverty and unemployment rates and low levels of education compared to other areas of Borlänge and that students had experience thefts, burglaries, stabbings and been harassed.
-As a result several students moved back to their country of origin or chose to pursue the courses online.

 Organisation

-There are three schools at the University:
+Dalarna University was organised into five schools that conduct our research and deliver education in close collaboration with external business and industry, the public sector and society at large.